 Moat regimes and their associated phases appear in many models sharing features with QCD.
 A canonical example is the Gross-Neveu model in $(1+1)$ dimensions.
 This theory is asymptotically free, spontaneously breaks chiral symmetry through dynamical generation of mass, and is tractable when the number of fermions $N \rightarrow \infty$.
 The phase diagram at low $\mu < T$ is similar to what we suspect occurs in QCD in the chiral limit: a line of second order transitions extends from $\mu = 0$ and $T \neq 0$.
 Due to the emergence of the Peierls transition, this line ends not in a CEP but in a Lifshitz point; for lower $T$, there is a region with spatially inhomogeneous condensates \cite{Thies:2003kk,Basar:2008ki,Basar:2009fg,Lenz:2020bxk,Lenz:2021kzo, Lenz:2021vdz, Nonaka:2021pwm,Pannullo:2023cat,Koenigstein:2023yzv}.
 Crucially, the Gross-Neveu model has a moat regime in a broad region of the $T$-$\mu$ plane \cite{Koenigstein:2021llr} (Fig.\ \ref{fig:sketch}).

-Numerous studies have been carried out in (3+1) dimensions.
-In the Nambu-Jona-Lasino (NJL) model \cite{Nickel:2009wj,Buballa:2015awa,Seul,Lee:2015bva,Hidaka:2015xza,Buballa:2018hux,Carignano:2019ivp}, the presence of an inhomogeneous phase depends strongly upon the regularization scheme, while the occurence of a moat regime is rather insensitive to the regularization \cite{Pannullo:2024sov}.
-Schwinger-Dyson analysis shows that the symmetric solution is unstable to an inhomogeneous phase at low $T$ and high $\mu$ \cite{Motta:2024agi}.
-Disorder lines appear in Polyakov-Nambu-Jona-Lasino (PNJL) models \cite{Nishimura:2014rxa, Nishimura:2014kla}, Polyakov quark-meson models \cite{Haensch:2023sig}, static quark models at strong coupling \cite{Nishimura:2015lit}, liquid-gas models \cite{Nishimura:2016yue}, and in four-fermion models in $(2+1)$ dimensions \cite{Winstel:2024dqu} \footnote{In perturbative QCD with massless quarks, Friedel oscillations arise as an oscillatory function times a power law fall-off.\cite{Kapusta:1988fi}}.
+Numerous studies of moat regimes have been carried out in (3+1)-dimensional models sharing features of QCD.
+In the Nambu-Jona-Lasino (NJL) model \cite{Nickel:2009wj,Buballa:2015awa,Seul,Lee:2015bva,Hidaka:2015xza,Buballa:2018hux,Carignano:2019ivp}, the presence of an inhomogeneous phase depends strongly upon the regularization scheme, while a moat regime is robust \cite{Pannullo:2024sov}.
+Schwinger-Dyson analysis shows that the symmetric solution is unstable to an inhomogeneous phase at low $T$ and high $\mu$ \cite{Motta:2024agi,Motta:2024rvk}.
+Disorder lines appear in Polyakov-Nambu-Jona-Lasino (PNJL) models \cite{Nishimura:2014rxa, Nishimura:2014kla}, Polyakov-quark-meson models \cite{Haensch:2023sig}, quark-meson models \cite{Topfel:2024iop}, static quark models at strong coupling \cite{Nishimura:2015lit}, liquid-gas models \cite{Nishimura:2016yue}, and in four-fermion models in $(2+1)$ dimensions \cite{Winstel:2024dqu} \footnote{In perturbative QCD with massless quarks, Friedel oscillations arise as an oscillatory function times a power law fall-off.\cite{Kapusta:1988fi}}.
 For scalar models with global $O(N)$ symmetry, Goldstone bosons can disorder the system into a quantum pion liquid \cite{Pisarski:2018bct, Pisarski:2020dnx, Winstel:2024qle}.
-Moatons appear to be a robust feature of many models of hadronic physics at nonzero density, while inhomogeneous phases are less common.
+Moat regimes are more prevalent in models of hadronic physics at nonzero density than inhomogeneous phases.

 Refs.\ \cite{Pisarski:2020gkx, Pisarski:2021qof} showed that a moat regime affects particle production through two-particle correlations generated by thermodynamic fluctuations \cite{Pisarski:2021qof} and Hanbury Brown-Twiss interferometry for pions \cite{Rennecke:2023xhc, Fukushima:2023tpv}.
 In this Letter, we compute how quasiparticle pions in a moat regime, which we dub ``moatons'', affect dilepton production.
-For technical reasons we limit ourselves to a dileption pair with zero spatial momentum, and leave the more involved analysis of nonzero spatial momentum to a later publication.
-We note that Ref.~\cite{Hayashi:2024sae} also finds enhanced production of dileptons for the specific case of a single inhomogeneous chiral spiral, and compare our approaches in the Supplemental Material. \\
+For technical reasons, we limit ourselves to dileption pairs with zero spatial momentum, and leave the analysis of nonzero spatial momentum to a later publication.